redeyed-vault/thespian/README.md

     yari

-If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, class and path.
-Level will be defaulted to 1, the ratio will be defaulted to 50 and the background defaults to the default for the chosen class.
+If Yari is run with just the bare minimum arguments as shown above, a character will be generated using the previously mentioned default values where applicable and randomly generate those values that have no defined default values.

 #### DISCLAIMER